nas-2557/Summarization-of-Text-Based-Reviews/README.md

 # Summarization-of-Text-Based-Reviews
 ## Overview

-The model uses a sequence-to-sequence architecture built with a bidirectional LSTM encoder and an attention-based decoder.
-The encoder captures the contextual meaning of the input reviews, while the decoder generates relevant summaries using Bahdanau attention.
-This implementation is trained from scratch and demonstrates the challenges of long-sequence modeling in natural language processing.
+The architecture follows a sequence-to-sequence approach using a bidirectional LSTM encoder and an attention-based decoder (Bahdanau attention).
+The model is trained from scratch on preprocessed review-summary pairs from the dataset.

 ## Features

-- Encoder-decoder architecture with two-layer bidirectional LSTM
+- Custom encoder-decoder architecture using TensorFlow
-- Bahdanau (additive) attention mechanism
+- Bahdanau attention mechanism for context-aware decoding
-- Preprocessing pipeline for handling long, noisy user-generated text
+- Text preprocessing pipeline with stopword removal, lemmatization, and cleaning
-- Tokenization, padding, and sequence trimming to manage memory usage
+- Review tokenization, padding, and dynamic sequence handling
-- Training/validation split with loss tracking and early stopping
-- Text cleaning and normalization tailored for Amazon review format
+- Inference pipeline to generate summaries for new or random reviews

 ## Technologies

 - Python
-- TensorFlow / Keras
+- TensorFlow
 - NumPy
 - NLTK
-- Google Colab (for training)
+- Google Colab

 ## Dataset

-The model is trained on the [Amazon Fine Food Reviews dataset](https://www.kaggle.com/datasets/snap/amazon-fine-food-reviews), which contains over 500,000 reviews and summaries.
+The model uses the [Amazon Fine Food Reviews](https://www.kaggle.com/datasets/snap/amazon-fine-food-reviews) dataset, consisting of over 500,000 user-written product reviews.
+Each data point includes a long-form review and a human-written summary.

-### Preprocessing Steps:
-- Removal of HTML tags, special characters, and stopwords
-- Lowercasing and lemmatization
-- Sentence length restriction (max input length: 80 tokens; summary: 10–15 tokens)
+The dataset was cleaned to remove stopwords, punctuation, and irregular symbols.
+Texts were filtered by length to fit model input constraints.

 ## Model Architecture

 - **Encoder**: 2-layer Bidirectional LSTM
 - **Decoder**: 2-layer LSTM with Bahdanau attention
-- **Vocabulary size**: Limited to top 30,000 most frequent tokens
-- **Embedding dimension**: 300
+- **Embedding**: Learned embeddings with vocabulary truncation
+- **Loss**: Sparse categorical crossentropy
 - **Optimizer**: Adam
-- **Loss**: Sparse categorical crossentropy
+- **Hyperparameters**: 100 epochs, batch size 64, learning rate 0.005

 ## Results

-The model was trained for 50 epochs with early stopping.
-Evaluation on a held-out validation set produced the following:

-- **Validation Loss**: ~1.96
-- **ROUGE-L Score**: 0.52
-- **Sample Summary Output**:
-  - **Input**: "The product arrived quickly and the packaging was excellent.
-However, the flavor was bland and I probably won’t order it again."
-  - **Generated Summary**: "Quick delivery, bland taste."

-The summaries generally captured the core sentiment and key information, though some outputs occasionally missed context in longer reviews.
+The model was successfully trained and is capable of generating summaries from unseen reviews.
+While formal evaluation metrics (e.g., ROUGE) are not yet implemented, qualitative testing using random review inputs shows the model can extract key sentiment and content effectively in many cases.

+Further evaluation and output samples will be added in future versions.

 ## Limitations

-- The model struggles with very long inputs or reviews containing multiple conflicting sentiments.
-- Generated summaries may not always be grammatically perfect or faithful to the input.
+- The model does not currently include automated metrics for evaluation.
+- Some outputs may lack fluency or miss fine-grained context.
-- Performance can be further improved using pre-trained transformers like BART or T5.
+- Results could be improved with pre-trained embeddings or transformer-based models.